arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Intensity -
 > ```
-> If you use this syntax, the Intensity will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Intensity.
+> If you use this syntax while Tracking is enabled, the Intensity will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds a different Intensity.

 ### Cue Attribute 3 Set (Colors)
 This command sets the Color of the selected Groups in the selected Cues: